idanariav/personal-website-docusaurus/docs/notes/blank-space.md

 ## Notes

-When we try to organize spaces, whether in our office, our life or our minds [Environmental design](/notes/nudge.md), we often confuse our desire for order for order's sake, instead of usability [form vs essence](/notes/form-vs-essence.md).
+When we try to organize spaces, whether in our office, our life or our minds [Environmental design](/notes/nudge.md), we often confuse our desire for order for order's sake, instead of usability [Form vs essence](/notes/form-vs-essence.md).

 A common example is "Tetris" vs "Tool wall"
 Tetris: